apache/nifi-minifi-cpp/extensions/script/README.md

 ## Sentiment Analysis

-The SentimentAnalysis processor will perform a Vder Sentiment Analysis.
+The SentimentAnalysis processor will perform a Vader Sentiment Analysis.
 This requires that you install nltk and VaderSentiment
 		pip install nltk
 		pip install VaderSentiment